Moshood Abiola: Primaries and campaign

-Abiola announced his candidacy for president in February 1993, this was after a previous round of presidential primaries had been cancelled by military President Babangida.
-His party of choice was SDP, though he was an outsider who was new to the partisan politics within the party which at the time was dominated by two major factions, People's Front(PF) and PSP.
+Abiola announced his candidacy for president in February 1993; this was after a previous round of presidential primaries had been cancelled by military President Babangida.
+His party of choice was SDP, although he was an outsider who was new to the partisan politics within the party, which at the time was dominated by two major factions: People's Front (PF) and PSP.
 Both SDP and its opposition, NRC held presidential primaries in March 1993.
 SDP's primaries was held in Jos and was largely a three-way contest between Abiola, Kingibe and Atiku even though there were more aspirants.
 Abiola was heavily supported by the People's Solidarity faction (PSP) within SDP while Atiku was supported by PF faction led by Yar'Adua and Kingibe was supported by a loose coalition of party members.
 During the first ballot, Abiola was able to score a slim majority vote of 3,617 to Kingibe's 3,225.
-A second round was contested two days later and Abiola again emerged victorious with a slim margin and he became the party's presidential candidate for the June 12 election.
+A second round was contested two days later and Abiola again emerged victorious with a slim margin and he became the party's presidential candidate for the 12 June election.

-Abiola's political message was an optimistic future for Nigeria with slogans such as "Farewell to poverty", " At last!
+Abiola's political message was an optimistic future for Nigeria, with slogans such as "Farewell to poverty", "At last!
 Our rays of Hope" and the "Burden of Schooling".
 His economic policy included negotiations with foreign creditors and better management of the country's international debts, in addition, increased cooperation with the foreign community while presenting himself as someone the international community can trust.